-khōng-ki' khāla' so-kiyo:re' he-ERG food make-IPFV.GNOM

-'He prepares the meals.'
+khōng-ki' khāla' soʻ-kiyo:re' he-ERG food make-IPFV.GNOM 'He prepares the meals.'
 (Tournadre 1995: 264)

-- ❖ This is particularly true in contrastive contexts or question/answer pairs that represent 'argument focus' in the sense of Lambrecht (1994) (Fauconnier and Verstraete 2014) - ❖ Since differential marking only occurs with pronouns in Kelabit (nominal arguments are unmarked), animacy, referentiality and definiteness do not apply... - Q: Does information structure play a role?
-Does it follow the patterns of DOM or DAM?
+- ❖ This is particularly true in contrastive contexts or question/answer pairs that represent 'argument focus' in the sense of Lambrecht (1994) (Fauconnier and Verstraete 2014) - Since differential marking only occurs with pronouns in Kelabit (nominal arguments are unmarked), animacy, referentiality and definiteness do not apply... - Q: Does information structure play a role?
+Is it the same as in other languages?

-5. Differential Actor Marking in Kelabit
+3.1 Differential Actor Marking in Kelabit

-- ❖ Interestingly, it seems the choice of NOM or GEN does reflect the information structural status of the actor in UV constructions. - > GEN pronouns are favoured out of context for UV actors and used in naturalistic discourse when the actor is a continuing topic. - ➤ In contrast, NOM pronouns represent focus/contrastive/unexpected actors. - This can be seen in naturally occurring data, as well as grammaticality judgements for elicited structures. - ❖ In a small corpus of folk stories, pear story retellings and news reports of 122 UV clauses with pronominal actors, 119 had GEN marking, 2 had NOM marking and in one case the actor was partitive with NOM case, edteh burur ideh 'one of them'. - As in (17), the GEN actor of a UV clause is typically a continuing topic (NB. the status of the undergoer is less important):

-(17) Kelabit GEN as topic
+- ❖ Interestingly, it seems the choice of NOM or GEN does reflect the information structural status of the actor in UV constructions. - > GEN pronouns are favoured out of context for UV actors and used in naturalistic discourse when the actor is a continuing topic. - ➤ In contrast, NOM pronouns represent focus/contrastive/unexpected actors. - ❖ This can be seen in naturally occurring data, as well as grammaticality judgements for elicited structures. - ❖ In a small corpus of folk stories, pear story retellings and news reports of 122 UV clauses with pronominal actors, 119 had GEN marking, 2 had NOM marking and in one case the actor was partitive with NOM case, edteh burur ideh 'one of them'. - As in (11), the GEN actor of a UV clause is typically a continuing topic (NB. the status of the undergoer is less important): - (12) Kelabit GEN as topic

-Nalap neh pupu'

-UV.PFV.fetch 3SG.GEN hitting.implement

-'She [Dayang Beladan] fetched something to hit with'

-Nukab neh bubpu' daan UV.PFV.open 3SG.GEN door hut
+Nalap neh pupu' UV.PFV.fetch 3SG.GEN hitting.implement 'She [Dayang Beladan] fetched something to hit with' Nukab neh bubpu' daan UV.PFV.open 3SG.GEN door hut